 Google reviews are crucial for getting discovered in search results and building trust with potential customers.
 In this guide, we’ll break down how you can get Google reviews, manage and respond to them and use the power of social proof to grow revenue.

 Chapter 1: Google reviews explained

 Here’s why Google reviews matter for your business.

-Google reviews help you rank higher in search results in two different ways.
+Google reviews help you rank higher in search results in three different ways.

 - Google trusts your customers

 Google sees the reviews your customers give you as a testament to the quality of the products or services you offer.
 The more positive reviews you have, the higher Google will place you in search results when your customers do relevant searches.